corda/corda/docs/source/running-a-notary-cluster/installing-the-notary-service-netman.rst

   serviceHub.networkMapCache.getNotary(CordaX500Name("HA Notary", "London", "GB"))

-Every notary replica's keystore contains the private key of the replica and the private key of the notary service (with aliases ``identity-private-key`` and ``distributed-notary-private key`` in the keystore).
+Every notary worker's keystore contains the private key of the replica and the private key of the notary service (with aliases ``identity-private-key`` and ``distributed-notary-private key`` in the keystore).
 We're going to create and populate the node's keystores later in this tutorial.